jlucas86/connect4/README.md

 - Pyhton
 - PyGAD
 ## Usage
+'''

+'''
 ## Future Updates
+- Training the AI agent more
-Adding alphabeta pruning is the next goal with this project, beacuse it may eliminate the need for a complicated heuristic.
+- Adding alphabeta pruning is the next goal with this project, beacuse it may eliminate the need for a complicated heuristic.
+## Notes
+- The AI at this stage does not win every time, but wins most times.
 ## contact
 Jlucas joshua.Lucas014@gmail.com